The Easiest Way to Organize Your Pantry & Refrigerator

 Over the years, our pantry has undergone a few cosmetic changes.

 My favorite was the kitchen and pantry makeover we did for the One Room Challenge.

 The pantry is now one of the most consistently organized spaces in our home.

 But to be honest, it didn’t start out that way.

 A Look Back…

-Don’t get me wrong, it didn’t happen overnight.
-It’s taken a bit of trial and error as our needs have changed, a lot of decluttering over the years and sheer determination to keep the system maintained each month.
+It’s taken a bit of trial and error as our needs have changed over the years, a lot of decluttering, and a sheer determination to keep the system maintained each month.

-Thankfully, the initial investment we made in baskets and glass jars from the very beginning were two of the best investments we’ve ever made.
+But the initial investment we made in baskets and containers from the very beginning were two of the best investments we’ve ever made.